NAAQA: A Neural Architecture for Acoustic Question Answering: Results and Discussion

 \subsubsection{NAAQA on \DAQAp}

-The models explored in this section are considerably smaller in terms of number of parameters than the ones explored in \cite{Fayek2019}.
+The models explored in this section matches the performance of previous efforts~\cite{Fayek2019}.
 The smallest model they evaluated had 5.49M parameters, the biggest model had 21.33M parameters and the best performing model had 13.20M parameters.
 The \NAAQATwoDConvOptimized model only has 1.68 M parameters and reaches an accuracy of 58.3\% on \DAQAp.
 The \NAAQAParallelOptimized has the same number of parameters and performs slightly better with and accuracy of 60.4\%.
 When we analyzed both of these models on CLEAR2 dataset in Section \ref{exp:feat_extractor}, we found a much smaller difference between the performance of the \NAAQATwoDConv and the \NAAQAParallel.
-This difference in the observations suggests that the parallel extractor is more useful in the context of complex acoustic sounds (\DAQAp) than with sustained musical note (CLEAR2).
+This difference suggests that the parallel extractor is more effective in the context of complex acoustic sounds (\DAQAp) than with sustained musical notes (CLEAR2).

 Even though these results are not 100\% comparable with \cite{Fayek2019} because of the difference in the dataset composition, we want to emphasize that \NAAQAParallelOptimized reaches a somewhat similar accuracy than the smallest FiLM in \cite{Fayek2019} (60.4\% vs 64.3\%) with significantly smaller number of parameters (1.68 M vs 5.49 M).